MarkisJr/neuralnetwork/README.md

 - Scalable: Input values, hidden neuron and outputs can all be customised to any double value
 - Lightweight: Uses little processing power and executes readily and rapidly
 - Independent: Free of any external libraries and packages, can be run stand-alone
+- Data sets: Allows for learning multiple tasks at the same time
+- Set Batching: Sets can be handled in batches for extreme cases

 ### Cons of this Network: